 Chopin's novels were mostly forgotten after her death in 1904, but in the 1920s her short stories began to appear in anthologies, and slowly people again came to read her.
 In the 1930s a Chopin biography appeared which spoke well of her short fiction but dismissed The Awakening as unfortunate.
 However, by the 1950s scholars and others recognized that the novel is an insightful and moving work of fiction.
 Such readers set in motion a Kate Chopin revival, one of the more remarkable literary revivals in the United States.

 After 1969, when Per Seyersted's biography, one sympathetic to The Awakening, was published, along with Seyersted's edition of her complete works, Kate Chopin became known throughout the world.
-She has attracted great attention from scholars and students, and her work has been translated into other languages, including Chinese, Czech, Dutch, French, Galician, German, Hungarian, Japanese, Korean, Polish, Portuguese, Serbian, and Spanish.
+She has attracted great attention from scholars and students, and her work has been translated into other languages, including Chinese, Czech, Dutch, French, Galician, German, Hungarian, Japanese, Korean, Malayalam, Polish, Portuguese, Serbian, Spanish, and Swedish--and a translation into Turkish is soon to appear.
 (If you know of a translation into another language, would you write to us?)
 She is today understood as a classic writer who speaks eloquently to contemporary concerns.
 The Awakening, "The Storm," "The Story of an Hour," "Désirée's Baby," "A Pair of Silk Stockings," "A Respectable Woman," "Athénaïse," and other stories appear in countless editions and are embraced by people for their sensitive, graceful, poetic depictions of women's lives.

 Kate Chopin's childhood